thehyperadvisor/cldstk-deploy/README.md

 ## Usage Instructions

-Browse the **cldstk-deploy** directory then run the command below. **Note: At this time you must have already sshed into the systems you plan on using this tool with at least once.**
+Browse the **cldstk-deploy** directory then run the command below. **Note: At this time you must have already sshed into the systems you plan on using this tool with at least once which includes 127.0.0.1.**

     python start.py